2022 Chornobaivka attacks: In popular culture

-Due to the large number of attacks the Russian forces have suffered at Chornobaivka, the settlement has been described as having reached a "legendary" status in Ukraine.
+Due to the large number of attacks Russian forces suffered at Chornobaivka, the settlement has been described as having reached a "legendary" status in Ukraine.
 On Ukrainian-language social media, a wave of memes appeared mocking the reported failures of Russia in Chornobaivka.
-Furthermore, Alcohol Ukulele, a Ukrainian band, composed a song in Kryvyi Rih about the events in Chornobaivka.
-On 8 September, discussions on the Chernihiv City Council took place to rename certain streets of Chernihiv as part of the derussification process in Ukraine.
-It was proposed to rename Kovpaka Sydora Street to Chornobaivska Street after Chornobaivka on Kherson Oblast.
-This and other proposals were approved on 27 October.
+The Ukrainian band Alcohol Ukulele composed a song in Kryvyi Rih about the events in Chornobaivka which was simply titled Chornobaivka (Чорнобаївка).
+On 8 September, the Chernihiv City Council discussed renaming certain streets of Chernihiv as part of the derussification process in Ukraine.
+It was proposed to rename Kovpaka Sydora Street to Chornobaivska Street after Chornobaivka of Kherson Oblast, which was approved on 27 October.

-President of Ukraine Volodymyr Zelenskyy commented that "Ukrainian Chornobaivka will go down in the history of war" and that "this is a place where the Russian military, their commanders, have shown themselves completely... as they are—incompetent, able to simply drive their people to slaughter".
+President of Ukraine Volodymyr Zelenskyy commented that "Ukrainian Chornobaivka will go down in the history of war" and that "this is a place where the Russian military, their commanders, have shown themselves completely... as they are—incompetent, able to simply drive their people to [their] slaughter".